MichaelCurrin/javascript-bundling-quickstarts/quickstarts/typescript-webpack-2/README.md

 # Typescript Webpack
-> Example of how to add TS to an existing Webpack JS project
+> How to add TS to an existing JS project

 ## Convert a JS project to TS